Claudette, a freelance writer interested in numerous topics, writes on subjects from music, history and hair braiding to

 Early Chicago was a City of Great Inventions; Creative Innovation; Risky Entrepreneurship

-During its early years, the city of Chicago earned the reputation for being a brawling, sprawling and rowdy metropolis, but at the same time was known as a place where an enterprising individual with a little vision, money, and nerve could make his mark in the up and coming world of business and industry.
+During its early years, the city of Chicago earned the reputation for being a brawling, sprawling and rowdy metropolis, but at the same time was known as a place where an enterprising individual with a little vision, money, and nerves of steel could make his mark in the up and coming world of business and industry.

-The rewards for innovation and creativity could and did reach far beyond just monetary, as many of these inventions forever changed the landscape of America and the world.
+The rewards for innovation and creativity could and did reach far beyond just monetary, as many of the era's inventions forever changed the landscape of America and the world.

 For instance, In 1893 Chicago presented its first World's Fair, The Columbian Exposition, which promoters promised would be "The greatest thing the world has ever seen".
 The fair lived up to those expectations and then some.
 Many new items introduced at the fair are mainstays of American life and culture today.